pymupdf/PyMuPDF-Optional-Material/docs/page.rst

-:meth:`Page.addLineAnnot`        PDF only: add a line annotation :meth:`Page.addRectAnnot`        PDF only: add a rectangle annotation :meth:`Page.addCircleAnnot`      PDF only: add a circle annotation :meth:`Page.addPolylineAnnot`    PDF only: add multi-line annotation :meth:`Page.addPolygonAnnot`     PDF only: add a polygon annotation :meth:`Page.addStrikeoutAnnot`   PDF only: add a "strike-out" annotation :meth:`Page.addHighlightAnnot`   PDF only: add a "highlight" annotation
+:meth:`Page.addLineAnnot`        PDF only: add a line annotation :meth:`Page.addRectAnnot`        PDF only: add a rectangle annotation :meth:`Page.addCircleAnnot`      PDF only: add a circle annotation :meth:`Page.addPolylineAnnot`    PDF only: add a multi-line annotation :meth:`Page.addPolygonAnnot`     PDF only: add a polygon annotation :meth:`Page.addStrikeoutAnnot`   PDF only: add a "strike-out" annotation :meth:`Page.addHighlightAnnot`   PDF only: add a "highlight" annotation